CoPRA: Bridging Cross-domain Pretrained Sequence Models with Complex Structures for Protein-RNA Binding Affinity Prediction: Methods

 \section{Methods}

 In this section, we introduce the details of \modelname{}.
 First, we introduce the overview of \modelname{} and some notations of the protein-RNA complex.
-Next, we present \coformer{} for bridging the multi-modal information from protein and RNA, consisting of dual-path interface representation and a Structure-Sequence Fusion (SSF) module.
+Next, we present \coformer{} for bridging the multi-modal information from protein and RNA.
 Later, we will describe the pre-training task design, including CPRI and MIDM.
 At last, we will introduce the formulation of downstream tasks, including binding affinity prediction and mutation effect on affinity change prediction.
 The overall workflow of \modelname{} is described in Figure \ref{fig2}.